For academics: why collaborate with third sector?

 Evidencing the impact of academic research as part of Research Excellence Framework (REF) is an important part of academia.
-Making collaborations with third sector partners may be significant to this work.
+Setting up collaborations with third sector partners may be significant to this work.

-- It will give you an idea about the challenges that third sector organisations face when collaborating with academia.
+- It highlights challenges that third sector organisations face when collaborating with academia.

 - Collaborations are about learning.
 Third sector organisations and funders want to know what works and what doesn't work in particular circumstances.
 This guide has suggestions about managing expectations and communicating well.

-- The guide has several 'In the spotlight' examples marked with the symbol pictured right.
-These are examples of successful collaborations and show good practice in reality.
+- 'In the spotlight' examples illustrate successful collaborations and show good practice in action.

-- In part 3 there are many resources which are mainly from academia.
+- Part 3 features resources mainly sourced from academia.

-Scottish Third Sector Research Forum's case study report "Bringing the Third Sector and academic research together", which features case studies showing practical solutions to some challenges in collaborations:
+The Scottish Third Sector Research Forum's case study report "Bringing the Third Sector and academic research together" is a collection of case studies that show practical solutions collaboration challenges.